The Nobel Prize in Literature 1986

 Prize motivation: “who in a wide cultural perspective and with poetic overtones fashions the drama of existence”

 Prize share: 1/1

 Wole Soyinka was born in Abeokuta, Nigeria.
 His father was a priest in the Anglican Church and principal of a school.
 His mother owned a store and was active within the women's liberation movement.
-Wole Soyinka's family belongs to the Yoruba people, whose culture has influenced his works.
-After studying in Nigeria and the UK, he worked at a theatre in London.
+His family belongs to the Yoruba people, whose culture has influenced Soyinka's works.
+After studying in Nigeria and the UK, Soyinka worked at a theatre in London.
 His pointed criticism of Nigerian political regimes has contributed to his living mostly abroad, primarily in the US, where he has held professorships at several universities.
-Wole Soyinka has six children.
+Soyinka has six children.

 Wole Soyinka is best known as a playwright.
 Alongside his literary career, he has also worked as an actor and in theaters in Nigeria and Great Britain.
 His works also include poetry, novels, and essays.
-Wole Soyinka writes in English, but his works are rooted in his native Nigeria and the Yoruba culture, with its legends, tales, and traditions.
-His writing also includes influences from Western traditions - from classical tragedies to modernist drama.
+Soyinka writes in English, but his works are rooted in his native Nigeria and the Yoruba culture, with its legends, tales, and traditions.
+His writing also includes influences from Western traditions—from classical tragedies to modernist drama.